 Traditional Tea Ceremony (Chanoyu)

-$8/person.
+$10/person (cash or check only).
 Celebrants wear traditional kimono as they perform this 400 year old ritual of serving tea.
 You can ask questions, take photographs, and enjoy the authentic whisked tea and sweets served in the ceremony itself.

 Our form of tea ceremony dates back in an unbroken lineage to 1600 A.D.
 Celebrants glide and kneel on the tatami (reed) mats in a disciplined manner that is simple and attractive, with no wasted motion.
 Performing the tea ceremony fulfills our mission: “to promote intercultural understanding and peace through a bowl of tea.”